Mutagen-Modding/Mutagen/DEVELOPMENT.md

 - If you want, you can use `[Theory, MutagenModAutoData]` which will allow injection of mods, and records that are added to the latest mod.
 - AutoFixture will inject properly configured `SkyrimMod`, `ModKey`, `FormKey`, etc. as test parameters

+## Coding Practices

+### Avoid Using `dynamic`

+Do not use `dynamic` when possible.
+The codebase provides proper interfaces and generic methods that should be used instead.
+Using `dynamic` bypasses compile-time type checking and can lead to runtime errors.

 ## Contributing

 See the main README.md and official documentation for contribution guidelines.